 Heart-adultery is only the intention

 Further to this argument, some bible versions now translate Jesus’ words concerning heart-adultery as relating only to the woman in sight and not to adultery in general.
 Instead of the KJV, for example, “whosoever looketh on a woman to lust after her” (Matt 5:27-28), the ESV has, “everyone who looks at a woman with lustful intent has already committed adultery with her in his heart”.
-The Good News Bible has a similar translation of this verse.
-The conclusion drawn from it by Christian web sites is over-simplified and distorted because they limit Jesus’ command to the intention to have sex with the particular woman.
-They say that the sin is in the man’s intentions.
-If he desires to have sex with that woman and attempts or plans to do so; or if that is impossible but he would have sex with her if he could; that is the adultery which Jesus is highlighting and condemning.
-However, their argument goes, it is not wrong for a man who is aroused by the sight of a woman, to express that desire sexually with his wife (which it is not); or, failing that, to masturbate.
-Therefore it is acceptable for him to sit in front of a computer screen and masturbate while he watches pornography for hours on end.
+The Good News Bible has, “…anyone who looks at a woman and wants to possess her is guilty of committing adultery with her in his heart”.
+The conclusion drawn from this by Christian web sites is over-simplified and distorted.
+They say that as long as the voyeur doesn’t actually desire or intend to have sex with the person he/she is looking at, it is acceptable to sit in front of a computer screen and masturbate while watching pornography for hours on end.
 How can this be acceptable?
-Jesus said it is adultery committed in the heart (Matt 5:27-28).
-And no adulterer will inherit the kingdom of God (1 Cor 6:9-10).